garritr01/portia/UsageNotes.md

 - Make width of events/recurs adjust with screen
 - Fix width of dayContent (scrollbar causing issues)
 - New event inherits from most recently recorded event's endtime?
-- Autofill '/' on path selection when not equal to a raw path already
+- Autofill '/' on path selection when not equal to a raw path already (maybe just use the path that matches the most consecutive if no current level matches)
-- Maintain keyNav without opening dropdown
+- Maintain keyNav without opening dropdown (fix double focusing)
+- Add time fields to form and event objs
 ## Features
 - Add deletes (utilize filesystem for large deletes and composite menu for small deletes)
 - Add filesystem